-18.-(1) Where an instrumentality forfeiture order has been registered under section 30, the General Division of the High Court may, on the application of the Attorney-General, order the forfeiture of the property specified in the instrumentality forfeiture order.

-(2) Property forfeited under sub-paragraph (1) shall be disposed of in accordance with the directions of the General Division of the High Court.

-(3) The General Division of the High Court shall not in respect of any property exercise the powers conferred by sub-paragraphs (1) and (2) unless a reasonable opportunity has been given for persons holding any interest in the property to make representations to the General Division of the High Court.
+- 18.-(1) Where an instrumentality forfeiture order has been registered under section 30, the High Court may, on the application of the Attorney-General, order the forfeiture of the property specified in the instrumentality forfeiture order. - (2) Property forfeited under sub-paragraph (1) shall be disposed of in accordance with the High Court's directions. - (3) The High Court shall not in respect of any property exercise the powers conferred by sub-paragraphs (1) and (2) unless a reasonable opportunity has been given for persons holding any interest in the property to make representations to the Court.

-Exercise of powers by General Division of High Court
+Exercise of powers by High Court

-19.-(1) This paragraph shall apply to the powers conferred on the General Division of the High Court by this paragraph and paragraph 18 or on the Public Trustee or person appointed as receiver under paragraph 17.

-(2) The powers shall be exercised with a view to recovering property which is liable to be recovered under an instrumentality forfeiture order registered under section 30 or, as the case may be, with a view to recovering property which may become liable to be recovered under any instrumentality forfeiture order which may be made.
+- 19.-(1) This paragraph shall apply to the powers conferred on the High Court by this paragraph and paragraph 18 or on the Public Trustee or person appointed as receiver under paragraph 17. - (2) The powers shall be exercised with a view to recovering property which is liable to be recovered under an instrumentality forfeiture order registered under section 30 or, as the case may be, with a view to recovering property which may become liable to be recovered under any instrumentality forfeiture order which may be made.